College Catalog: Services and Activities

 Special Needs and Services

-The Director of Advising will work with administration, staff and students to provide appropriate and reasonable services to all disabled/challenged students enrolled at the College.
-Any prospective student needing special assistance in order to succeed, or having any disability which may interfere with his or her best performance in course work or prevent access to classes, enrollment or other College services should contact the Director.
+The College Academic Advisor will work with administration, staff and students to provide appropriate and reasonable services to all disabled/challenged students enrolled at the College.
+Any prospective student needing special assistance in order to succeed, or having any disability which may interfere with his or her best performance in course work or prevent access to classes, enrollment or other College services should contact the College Counselor.

-The Admissions and Advising Center at Coffeyville Community College, located in the Student Union, provides information and assists students in their academic decision-making process.
-Using the combination faculty and professional advisor model popular in universities and community colleges, the department is responsible for all advising and recruiting activities, including the following:
+The Advising Center at Coffeyville Community College, located in the Student Success Center in Weinberg Hall, provides information and assists students in their academic decision-making process.
+Using the combination faculty and professional advisor model popular in universities and community colleges, the department is responsible for all advising activities, including the following:

 CCC has won several national awards for its advising program and dedication to quality advisement.
 The department enhances CCC's excellent advising reputation; it is the core of the College - for students, faculty and the community.